Announcing Identity Lifecycle Management

 Because of the special, self-referential nature of the ConductorOne app, it lacks some functionality that’s present on all other apps:

 • You cannot rename the ConductorOne app or its roles.
-You can create rename ConductorOne groups (see below).
+You can rename ConductorOne groups (see below) and catalogs.

 • The ConductorOne app does not support linked entitlements.